intelops/compage/app/README.md

   related details.
 - It's an Express.js based REST server and gRPC client to a core component.
 - The sqlite is used as a database for development.
-To use cassandra, you need to set the following environment variables in your terminal along with a `environment DB_TYPE='cassandra'`.
+To use cassandra, you need to set the following environment variables in your terminal along with a `export DB_TYPE='cassandra'`.

 #### Use cassandra as a database